Prof. Michael Noel in the Media

 87% of People Think They Should Get a Raise to Keep up With Inflation

 Despite inflation, experts say Lubbock is the cheapest place to live 3.
 Student Loan ForgivenessProfessor Michael Noel talked about U.S. President Joe Biden's student debt relief program on Spectrum Evening News and Capital Tonight (August 24 & 25, 2022).
-Prof. Noel argues that tuition is expensive and student loans are very burdensome; and therefore, we need to rethink how to fund education.
+Prof. Noel argued that tuition is expensive and student loans are very burdensome; and therefore, we need to rethink how to fund education.
 He further points out some of the issues of President Joe Biden's student loan forgiveness plan.
-For example, if you took out a loan before July you qualify for loan forgiveness; however, if you took a loan after July, you don't get anything.
+For example, if you took out a loan before July 2022 you qualify for loan forgiveness; however, if you took a loan after July 2022, you don't get anything.
 Moreover, people who already paid off their student loans get nothing, as well as the people who couldn't afford to take on a loan in the first place.

 More HeadlinesTo keep up with more recent and future interviews, please follow us on social media @TTUeconomics. www.twitter.com/TTUeconomics